Penetration test

 • Wireless Penetration Tests: These tests focus on wireless networks to find security gaps such as insecure Wi-Fi configurations or weak encryption mechanisms.

-• Social Engineering Tests: These tests assess how far employees can be manipulated into divulging confidential information or bypassing security policies.
+• Social Engineering Tests: These tests evaluate the extent to which employees can be manipulated into disclosing confidential information or circumventing security policies.

 A typical penetration test consists of several phases: